cirrith/Recipes/Recipes/Main Dishes/Pot Roast.md

 ## Directions

-1. Preheat the oven to 275°
+1. Preheat the oven to 275°.

-2. Generously salt and pepper chuck roast
+2. Generously salt and pepper chuck roast.

 3. Heat olive oil in large pot or Dutch oven over medium-high heat.